Theory of two-level Schwarz preconditioners with piecewise-polynomial coarse spaces for the high-frequency Helmholtz

-In this paper we are interested in algorithms for computing the Galerkin solution to the CAP problem \eqref{eq:sesqui_CAP} discretised in a space $\fine \subset H^1_0(\Omega)$ of piecewise-polynomial Lagrange finite elements (as defined e.g., in \cite[Chapter 3]{BrSc:08} or \cite[Section 1.2.3]{ErGu:21}) on a shape-regular simplicial mesh of diameter $h$; we call $\cV_h$ the \emph{fine space}.
-With $\{\phi_j\}_{j\in \cJ_h}$ denoting the finite element basis for $\cV_h$ (where $\cJ_h$ is a suitable index set), there exists an interpolation operator $\inter_h: C(\overline{\Omega}) \rightarrow \cV_h$ of the form
+Let $\fine \subset H^1_0(\Omega)$ consist of Lagrange finite elements of degree $p_f$ (as defined e.g., in \cite[Chapter 3]{BrSc:08} or \cite[\S7.1]{ErGu:21}) on a shape-regular simplicial mesh of diameter $h$; i.e., there exists a constant $\Cshape$ such that $\rho_\tau \geq \Cshape h_\tau$ for all $\tau \in \fine$, where $\rho_\tau$ is the diameter of the largest inscribed sphere of any element $\tau$ and $h_\tau$ is its diameter.
+We call $\cV_h$ the \emph{fine space}.
+Applying the Galerkin method to \eqref{eq:pdeIntro} in the space $\cV_h$ yields a linear system, with system matrix denoted here by $\matrixA$.

-where the $x_j\subset \Omega$ are the {\em nodes} and $f(x_j)$ are the {\em freedoms}.
-Examples of such Lagrange elements (suitable for low or high polynomial degree) are given in \cite[page 31]{ErGu:21}.
-The approximation theory for the operator $\inter_h$ is given in, e.g., \cite[Theorem 4.4.4]{BrSc:08}, \cite[\S11.4]{ErGu:21}.
-Applying the Galerkin method to \eqref{eq:sesqui_CAP} in the space $\cV_h$ yields a linear system, with system matrix denoted here by $\matrixA$.

 We construct domain-decomposition preconditioners for $\matrixA$ using a coarse space, $\coarse\subset\fine$, and a set of overlapping subdomains $\{\Omega_\ell\}_{\ell=1}^N$.
 Let $\subdomain:= \fine \cap H^1_0(\Omega_\ell)$ (with freedoms in the interior of each $\Omega_\ell$); i.e., we impose zero Dirichlet boundary conditions on the subdomain problems.